Sweetener (album): Singles

 The album's lead single, "No Tears Left to Cry", was released on April 20, 2018, alongside its music video.
 The track debuted at number three on the US Billboard Hot 100, becoming Grande's ninth Hot 100 top-ten and sixth to debut in the top-ten, tying Grande with Lady Gaga and Rihanna in sixth among acts with the most top 10 debuts on the chart.
 The single made Grande the first artist in the chart's 60-year history to debut in the top 10 with a lead single from each of her first four albums.
 The song also topped the Mainstream Top 40 chart in July 2018, reached number one in nine countries and top-ten in twenty others.
-It was later certified triple Platinum by the RIAA, for earning over three million units in the United States.
+It was later certified sextuple Platinum by the RIAA, for earning over six million units in the United States.

 "God Is a Woman" was released as the albums second official single on July 13, 2018, with its music video premiering 12 hours after the song's release.
 The single debuted at number eleven on the Billboard Hot 100 and peaked at number eight, making it Grande's tenth top-ten song on the chart and placing her as the twelfth overall artist and seventh female artist with the most Hot 100 top-tens in the 2010s decade.
 The song also became Grande's second single to top the US Mainstream Top 40 airplay chart from Sweetener, and third overall.
-It was later certified double Platinum by the RIAA, for earning over two million units in the United States.
+It was later certified quadruple Platinum by the RIAA, for earning over four million units in the United States.

 "Breathin" was released to US contemporary hit radio as the third and final single from the album on September 18, 2018.
 The song debuted at number 22 on the Billboard Hot 100, and later peaked at number 12.
 Its music video, directed by Hannah Lux Davis premiered on November 7, 2018, on her YouTube account.